Meat and gravy. You’ll find it served at many of the traditional Czech restaurants in Prague.

 Expect to Pay: At least CZK 50 for a cup of coffee

 To help you navigate, I’ve pinned all the Prague restaurants recommended in this guide on an interactive map.
 It includes a few backup restaurants as well.

 As beautiful as the Old Town is, it’s also very touristy, which is why we did plenty of research to find some of the best restaurants in Prague.
 We didn’t want to wind up at any tourist traps!

 We enjoyed a decently well-rounded and satisfying introduction to Prague food, but as always, one visit barely scratches the surface.
 I’m happy with the food we experienced but we did miss out on a few dishes.

 The chlebicky at Bistro Sisters eluded us, as did svickova, the Czech national dish of spiced sirloin steak boiled with double cream.
 We enjoyed bread and potato dumplings but we missed out on fruit dumplings which is the non-savory version of knedliky.
+It would have been great to go to a fine dining or Michelin star restaurant as well, one that offers a seasonal tasting menu.

 If any of these dishes or experiences sound interesting to you, then you may want to seek them out on your own.
 We will for sure on our next visit to Prague.

 Some of the links in this Prague food guide are affiliate links, meaning we’ll get a small commission if you make a purchase at no extra cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!